michiruf/MCAllayFollowAlways/README.md

 ### Configuration options

-Configure the follow range factor of the allay (default 1):
+Configure the follow range factor of the allay by multiplying this value with the vanilla follow range of allays.
+As of minecraft 1.19 this range is 64.
+`rangeFactor` defaults to `1`.
 ```
 /allayfollowalways rangeFactor [double]
 ```

 ---
-Configure the allays movement speed factor (default 1):
+Configure the allays movement speed factor, which gets multiplied by the allays vanilla movement speed.
+`movementSpeedFactor` defaults to `1`.
 ```
 /allayfollowalways movementSpeedFactor [float]
 ```

 ---
-Enable teleportation if further away than `teleportDistance` (default: true, vanilla nonexistent):
+Enable teleportation if further away than `teleportDistance`.
+This behaviour does not exist in vanilla.
+`teleportEnabled` defaults to `true`.
 ```
 /allayfollowalways teleportEnabled [boolean]
 ```

 ---
-Set the minimum distance for the allay to teleport to the player (default: 65):
+Set the minimum distance for the allay to teleport to the player.
+`teleportDistance` defaults to `65`.
 ```
 /allayfollowalways teleportDistance [float]
 ```